 Potatoes – You can use baby potatoes or regular potatoes to make this stir fry.

-Jakhiya – A pahari spice that adds a unique nutty crunch and earthy aroma to the sabzi.
+Jakhiya is a pahari spice that adds a unique nutty crunch and earthy aroma to the sabzi.

 Oil – Use mustard oil for the traditional taste.
 If it’s not available, then use vegetable oil.

-Others – You will also need asafetida (hing), garlic, dry red chilies, salt, lime juice, and cilantro (coriander leaves).
+Others – You will also need asafetida (hing), garlic, dry red chilies, salt, lime juice, and cilantro (fresh coriander leaves).

 Skip adding asafetida to make the sabzi gluten-free.